RuleWorld/BNG_vscode_extension/README.md

 Tips:

+* Make sure to select a folder when opening up your model, currently that's how BNG extension knows where to save your results.
 * For correct highlighting, please make sure ```dark-bngl``` theme is selected, you can see how to change themes [here](https://code.visualstudio.com/docs/getstarted/themes#_selecting-the-color-theme)
 * If suggestions disappear for snippets, you can press ```CTRL/CMD + space``` to show suggestions again

 ## Known Issues

+General issues
+* Need a `default results` folder to save results in case a folder wasn't selected before opening up a `bngl` file.

 Highlighting issues
 * Using line breaks disrupt syntax highlighting